 Whether it's roof rats or Norwegian rats, these rodents are something you do not want to have around your home and property.
 Voracious eaters, rats live in cities and on farms, will consume almost anything and can be the carriers of diseases.
 The varmints also damage ornamental and edible garden plants and can get into your car engine, where they like to chew up wires.
 The cunning critters can be difficult to eliminate, but with some natural controls, such as mint (Mentha spp.), you can help rid your home of these bothersome animals.

-Essential mint oil can be used to repel rats.
+Essential peppermint oil can be used to repel rats.

 Ward Off Rats Early